SkaLe3/BrokenDrifter/README.md

 The goal was to make the game in a short time, so the development is currently frozen and delayed

 TODO:
-Fix backward drive
+Fix backward drive;
-Fix collisioin
+Fix collisioin;
-Improve physic
+Improve physic;
-Refactor code (change variables names, export the code to functions) Make optimization (remove excess math operations, add conditions that more efficient than expressions ) Add particles
+Refactor code (change variables names, export the code to functions);
+Make optimization (remove excess math operations, add conditions that more efficient than expressions );
+Add particles;
-Add Main Menu
+Add Main Menu;
-Add Bots
+Add Bots;
-Add map generation from file
+Add map generation from file;
-Add decorations
+Add decorations;